awslabs/containers-cost-allocation-dashboard/README.md

 ### Configure Athena Query Results Location

 The Terraform module creates a custom Athena Workgroup by default, with the option to choose not to.
-When choosing to create it, the below requires aren't necessary, as they're created by the Terraform module.
+When choosing to create it, the below requirements aren't necessary, as they're created by the Terraform module.
 In this case, you can skip this section.
 When choosing to not create it, you're required to set the Query Results Location on your Athena Workgroup.
 In this case, continue with this section.